 Whales, Glaciers & Photography: Lead Photo Safaris as a Guide in Alaska

-Naturalist Photography Guides with Gastineau Guiding lead small groups on tours to Juneau’s hot spots while working to improve their photography skills.
-Responsibilities include everything from instructing guests on how to use their equipment, to visually demonstrating photographic techniques, to explaining the mechanics of the Mendenhall Glacier.
+Lead small groups on tours to Juneau’s hot spots while working to improve their photography skills.
+Responsibilities include everything from instructing guests on how to use their equipment, to visually demonstrating photographic techniques, to explaining the geological mechanics of the Mendenhall Glacier.
 The position requires a solid background in photography and strong interpersonal skills.
 Applicants should be comfortable communicating such photo techniques as shutter speed, aperture, ISO, white balance and methods of compositions to all levels of experience.
 Developing a media slideshow for instruction on tour is mandatory.